rutwikbalkhande/Motor-Insurance-microsevices/ServiceRegistry/README.md

             { user, Policy, DrivingHistory, claim }

 * ADD Eureka Client Dependancy
-* user service & Same dependancy in other services
+* user service & Same dependancy in other services  to register as a client after that it show here with with service name With Port
+* also set property file in all services
 * use same service port in application.yml file: "
                   { set .yml in all services change name & defaultzone} "